 Sponsored Products Eligibility

 Not everyone is eligible to create Sponsored Products campaigns.
-Those who are accepted can use the Campaign Manager in Seller Central to bid for their time in the limelight.
+Those who are accepted can use the Campaign Manager in Amazon Seller Central is a portal or a h...
+More to bid for their time in the limelight.
 To gain access to this program and have your ads displayed to Amazon buyers, you need to:

 - have an active Pro seller account;